ashkamath/ashkamath.github.io/research/dom_ad.md

 In the case of Kitchen and Electronics, since the distributions are so similar, it does not make much difference as opposed to Webcam and DSLR where the distributions are evidently different.
 Further strengthening our analysis was that CORAL gave much better results on the Books-Kitchen shift (where the distributions differ a lot) as opposed to the Kitchen-Electronics shift.

-{% include image.html url="/images/kitchentoelectronicswithtsne.JPG" caption="PDFs of the Kitchen and Electronics domains" width=400 align="right" %}
+{% include image.html url="/images/kitchentoelectronicswithtsne.JPG" caption="PDFs of the Kitchen and Electronics domains" width=400 align="left" %}
-{% include image.html url="/images/bookstokitchenwithtsne.JPG" caption="PDFs of the Books and Kitchen domains" width=400 align="right" %}
+{% include image.html url="/images/bookstokitchenwithtsne.JPG" caption="PDFs of the Books and Kitchen domains" width=400 align="left" %}

 We next wanted to observe the effects of the MSDA algorithm on the distributions of the domains and we noticed that it does indeed disentangle the hidden features, increasing the distance between the distributions.